bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 `withCompany()` and `trackFeatureUsage()` methods.
 Attributes cannot be nested (multiple levels) and must be either strings, integers or booleans.

-Some attributes are used by Bucket.co and manged separately, such as:
+Some attributes are used by Bucket.co to improve the UI, and are recommended to provide for easier navigation:

 - `name` or `$name` -- display name for `user`/`company`,
 - `email` or `$email` -- the email of the user.